-As an ( expat ) foodie, have you ever done something so dangerous, that afterward you are stunned by the stupidity of what you have done?
+As an ( expat ) foodie, have you ever done something so dangerous, that afterward you’re stunned by the stupidity of what you’ve done?

-I like to think of myself as a person of normal intelligence, but unfortunately there have been a few humbling occasions when this conviction was proven to be wrong.
-One such an event took place in Indonesia where for a couple of years I lived the happy expat life with my man and our two daughters: I was stupid in the kitchen.
+I like to think of myself as a person of normal intelligence, but unfortunately a few humbling events proved this conviction to be wrong.
+One such an occasion took place in Indonesia where for a couple of years I lived the happy expat life with my man and our two daughters: I was stupid in the kitchen.
 Very stupid.
 And it involved pumpkin bread, I kid you not.
 Let me serve up the story of what I did:

 Very Expensive Pumpkin Bread

 The food in Indonesia is scrumptious, and we enjoy lovely seafood and luscious tropical fruits all year around.
 But as every expat knows, sometimes you hanker after something you can’t buy or cook in your new expat environment.

 So when the holiday season comes around, I want pumpkin bread, which is a traditional American confection I have come to adore.
 There are many such breads in the USA with fruits and vegetables as part of their ingredients: Applesauce bread, banana bread, zucchini bread, date bread, cranberry bread, and so on.
 These breads are not actually bread as we normally think of bread — the yeasty variety.
 They are sweet loaves and have a cake-like texture.
 In my native Holland we would call them koek.

 I manage to obtain a can of pureed pumpkin from the American commissary in Jakarta.
 This was easier said than done since we don’t live in Jakarta, but in the provincial town of Semarang, sometimes referred to as the armpit of Java (because of the sweaty tropical weather).
 The canned pumpkin and my precious whole wheat flour arrived by plane, carried by my loving husband who on occasion visits the capital for business reasons and then goes shopping for me.